wsio001/cafe-database-interface/README.md

 # UpdateOrder function: User can adjust their order, however, they cannot lower the amount of the original order to less than 0.
 Also comment will entirely be replaced. itemStatus that has amount = or less than 0 will be erased.
 # User can now view it's history.
 # User can now update it's info.
+# Manager can now update it's info and other's type